Black jeans with Loafer mules— a women's outfit

 Get the proportions right

-Same slim taper as indigo — but check black-against-black in daylight; cheap dye has a brown cast.
+High-rise, straight or cigarette leg, hemmed at the ankle — and check the black in daylight; cheap dye carries a brown cast.
 For the loafer mules: toe should sit half an inch from the front edge; vamp grips the foot without slipping.

 Why the colours work